Github11200/Transpiler/grammer.md

 define doSomething as
 end

-define doSomething with x, y, z as end
+define doSomething with x y z as end

 Conditionals: